 Born in Milwaukee, Wisconsin and raised in the Chicago area, James Avery was first introduced to the scenic Texas Hill Country, by way of the U.S. Air Corps.
 Cadet Avery landed in San Antonio where he was stationed at Lackland Air Force Base.
 Here he found inspiring surroundings and a “can do” attitude in the people.

 James completed pilot training and commanded a B-26 bomber, surviving 44 missions over Germany.
 After World War II, he attended the University of Illinois and received a B.F.A. in Industrial Design.
 He pursued college level teaching, and while at the University of Colorado, he explored jewelry-making techniques with his students.
 In 1950, he thought about leaving the teaching profession.
-It was also about this time that he returned to the church after years of being a defensive agnostic.
+It was also about this time that he returned to the church after years of being an agnostic.

 “My renewed Christian commitment, along with my new decision to leave teaching, led to a new direction in my life.
 This is the reason so much of my work is Christian symbolism.”
 In 1954, James spent the summer in Kerrville, Texas along with his wife, visiting his in-laws.
 “It was during this time that I decided to go into business."